Discover the key components, principles and realities of humanitarianism and learn how you can tailor your CV for the sector.

 You will hear first hand experiences from individuals who have been involved in humanitarianism, learn about the nature of humanitarian relief, and look at the skills you have to bring to the sector.

 You will also have the chance to go through the application process for the humanitarian sector, learning about where to apply, and what kind of skills are in demand.
-HR professionals from the humanitarian sector will help you adapt your CV and existing skills to match humanitarian language.
+We will support you to adapt your CV and existing skills to match humanitarian language.
 The course will also advise you on further routes of study to inform your career as an aid worker.

 What does the course cover?

 - Humanitarianism in practice